2025-2026 US Market Research

 Driving Feel (vs Your Sedan)

-The biggest adjustment — higher center of gravity changes handling significantly
+Higher center of gravity changes handling significantly

-Braking feel: SUVs are heavier (3,500-4,500 lbs).
+Braking feel: SUVs are 3,500-4,500 lbs.
 Do a panic stop from 40mph.
-Note the stopping distance vs your sedan.

 Hybrid-Specific Checks

-Things unique to hybrid/PHEV powertrains that won't exist in your current car
+Things unique to hybrid/PHEV powertrains

 👁